 The best way to get them, and many other nutrients, is to eat a wide variety of plant foods.
 In particular, vegetables, fruit, nuts, seeds, extra virgin olive oil, wholegrains and tea.

 There are two particular antioxidants – lutein and zeaxanthin – that might help prevent macular degeneration in the eyes of some older people.
-They are found in egg yolk, sweet corn, kiwi fruit, spinach, oranges, capsicum, pumpkin and green vegetables.
+They are found in egg yolk, kale and green leafy vegetables.
 They are also in some antioxidant supplements.